prihan7/sql-data-projects/Richard_Supply_Project/README.md

 ## 🚀 Outcome

-Identified demand trends and supplier competition using SQL queries.
+Identified demand trends and supplier competition using SQL queries

+## 🚀 How to Run

+1. Create database in MySQL
+2. Run DDL file (1_ddl_case study.sql)
+3. Insert data using 2_data.sql
+4. Execute the analysis SQL file.